General aspects

 In most EU countries this means 18 years old – except:

-Belgium, Austria and Malta, where the voting age is 16
+- Belgium, Germany, Malta and Austria, where the voting age is 16.

 NO.